-Defendants - 8.
-The United States Environmental Protection Agency is a cabinet agency and has enforcement responsibility for portions of the Clean Water Act affected by the 2015 Navigable Waters Definition.
-The EPA jointly issued the regulations challenged in this action. - 9.
+- 8. The EPA is a cabinet agency and has enforcement responsibility for portions of the Clean Water Act affected by the 2015 Navigable Waters Definition. - 9.
 Andrew Wheeler is the Administrator of the EPA.
-His predecessor Gina McCarthy signed the 2015 Navigable Waters Definition on behalf of EPA on June 29, 2015. - 10.
-The United States Army Corps of Engineers is a branch of the Department of the Army and has enforcement responsibility for portions of the Clean Water Act affected by the 2015 Navigable Waters Definition.
+His predecessor, Gina McCarthy, signed the 2015 Navigable Waters Definition on behalf of EPA on June 29, 2015. - 10.
+The Army Corps of Engineers (Army) is a branch of the Department of the Army and has enforcement responsibility for portions of the Clean Water Act affected by the 2015 Navigable Waters Definition.
 The Army jointly issued the regulations challenged in this action. - 11.
 R.D.
 James is the Assistant Secretary of the Army for Civil Works.
-His predecessor Jo-Ellen Darcy signed the 2015 Navigable Waters Definition on behalf of the Corps on June 29, 2015.
+His predecessor, Jo-Ellen Darcy, signed the 2015 Navigable Waters Definition on behalf of the Army on June 29, 2015.